j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

 -----------
 Struct Iter
 -----------
-Implements the iterator trait for iterating over all the positions of the board.
+Implements the iterator trait for iterating over all the positions and owner pairs of the board.

 next()
-    Gets the next position in the board, or None if the end of the board has been reached.
+    Gets a tuple containing the next position and owner of that position.
+None is returned if the end of the board has been reached.

-..
-TODO: Remove the following paragraph:

-The board structure provides several ways to iterate over board's squares. [#iterators]_ Helper types that implement the Iterator trait are used to provide this support.

 -----------